juank-pa/App-DB-Migrate/README.md

 migrate run
 ```

+### The --dry or -d option
+The dry option will print to console the SQL commands to run without executing any of them.
+This allows getting a preview of the migrations to be run.

 ## The rollback action
 If you need to undo the last ran migration you can use the rollback action.
 The rollback action will only undo one migration at a time.
 If you want to undo more than one migration use the `--steps` or `-s` option specifying the amount of migrations to undo.